tlhunter/mig/README.md

 # run the next single migration, if it exists
 mig up

-# run all of the unexecuted migrations, if any exist
-mig all

 # run migrations up to and including the migration of this name
 # if the named migration doesn't exist or isn't unexecuted then do nothing
 mig upto YYYYMMDDHHmmss_add_users_table

+# run all of the unexecuted migrations, if any exist
+mig all

 # rolls back a single migration, prompting user to confirm, unless --force is provided
 mig down --force

-# rolls back migrations until the named migration is met, prompting user to confirm, unless --force is provided
-mig downto YYYYMMDDHHmmss_add_users_table --force

 # forcefully set / unset the lock, useful for fixing error scenarios
 mig lock